umakiyer/Cryptocurrencies/README.md

 ### Preprocessing the Data for PCA:
 The following five preprocessing steps were performed on the crypto_df DataFrame:
-* All cryptocurrencies that are not being traded were removed
+* All cryptocurrencies that were not being traded were removed.

     ![image](./IMAGES/nontrading.PNG)

-* The IsTrading column was dropped
+* The IsTrading column was dropped.

     ![image](./IMAGES/istrading_removed.PNG)

-* All the rows that have at least one null value were removed
+* All the rows that have at least one null value were removed.

     ![image](./IMAGES/NaN.PNG)

-* All the rows that do not have coins being mined were removed
+* All the rows that do not have coins being mined were removed.

     ![image](./IMAGES/no_coin.PNG)

-* The CoinName column was dropped
+* The CoinName column was dropped.

     ![image](./IMAGES/coin_removed.PNG)